 - School monitors shall receive appropriate staff development every school year. - School access will be controlled during the regular school day to screen visitors prior to entrance into the building.
-Consistent with NECSD Board Policy and Code of Conduct, an approved visitor to a school will present valid government issued photo identification, and signed in. - Annual security reviews. - The district does contract with the Orange County Sheriff's Office for the services of a School Safety Deputy (SSD). - Video Surveillance - Metal Detectors - Random searches may be considered if deemed necessary - We will employ any other methods deemed necessary and constantly review our practices.
+Consistent with NECSD Board Policy and Code of Conduct, an approved visitor to a school will present valid government issued photo identification, and signed in. - Annual security reviews. - Keyless door security system for faculty and staff. - The district does contract with the Orange County Sherriff's Office for the services of a School Safety Deputy (SSD). - Video Surveillance - Metal Detectors - Random searches may be considered if deemed necessary - We will employ any other methods deemed necessary and constantly review our practices.